Mandi- The Ancient Town en route Old Silk Route

 Miniature Paintings of MandiClick thumbnail to view full-size

-An ancient and holy place of pilgrimage, known as Rewalsar, finds reference in Skanda Purana.
-It is believed that Karan, a hero of the Mahabharta, founded a place called Karnpur, which is a small village and the Pandavas took shelter in a temple at Gumma, after the attempt to burn them down failed.
-Not much than this is known about Mandi in classical literature of India.
+An ancient and holy place of pilgrimage, known as Rewalsar, finds a reference in Skanda Purana.
+It is believed that Karan, a hero of the Mahabharata, founded a place called Karnpur, which is a small village and the Pandavas took shelter in a temple at Gumma, after the attempt to burn them down failed.
+Not much is known about Mandi in classical literature of India.

 The ruling dynasties of Mandi and Suket had common pedigree of the Chandravanshi line of Rajputs of Sen families of Bengal.
 They also claim their descent from the Pandavas of the Mahabharata era.
 It is believed that the clan ruled Indarprastha or Delhi for 1,700 years.